jackkosovsky/teeter-totter-task/README.md

 # Teeter Totter game.
-Test task.
-Link to demo in description of repository
+Link to demo in description (rules in router)

 ## Project setup
 ```